Cookies and External Content

 Conflict & Development

-1. Research interests focus on the empirical analysis of economic activity in conflict-affected and developing economies, with particular attention to how security provision and policy interventions shape local outcomes.
-The work is situated in applied microeconometrics and relies on geospatial data, satellite-based measures of economic activity, and original survey evidence.
+1. A central part of my work studies economic activity in conflict-affected and developing settings, focusing on how different forms of security provision and policy intervention influence local outcomes.
+The research is grounded in applied microeconometrics and combines geospatial information, satellite-derived indicators of economic activity, and survey-based evidence.

-Current research plans examine the economic consequences of heterogeneous security arrangements and the conditions under which changes in security and governance translate into measurable differences in economic activity at the subnational level.
-A complementary line of work uses nighttime light data to study patterns of economic development using spatially disaggregated data.
+Current research plans explore the economic effects of heterogeneous security arrangements and the conditions under which changes in security and governance translate into observable differences in subnational economic activity.
+Related work uses nighttime light data and other spatially disaggregated measures to study patterns of local development and economic change over time.

 The Production Function F(L,H)